 A simplified approach to HCV treatment can be used in treatment-naive patients with any genotype and without cirrhosis.
 This approach includes standardized treatment, with no on-treatment testing or in-person follow-up and limited follow-up to confirm SVR.

-See Hepatitis C Virus section to review a summary of drug–drug interactions between HCV therapy and ARV drugs.
+See the Hepatitis C Virus section to review a summary of drug–drug interactions between HCV therapy and ARV drugs.

 HCV treatment should not be withheld solely due to perceived lack of adherence to ART or untreated HIV (BIII).